This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 Can we just be upfront and honest about this?

-Yasser Arafat, you name it.
+Yasser, Arafat, you name it.

 This is how they negotiate it.

-This is not how interfaith bridge builders build bridges, folks.
+Now, this is not how interfaith bridge builders build bridges, folks.

-When the Imam is not successful raising money for this thing, we're gonna be told if we don't raise the money and fund it, there will be outrage.
+You know, the next thing we're going to hear, when the Imam is not successful raising money for this thing, we're going to be told if we don't raise the money and fund it, there will be outrage.

 And we will not be able to predict what the militant Muslims might do.